oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_compute_instance_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>Actions customers can specify that would be applied to their instances after scheduled or unexpected host maintenance. * `RESTORE_INSTANCE` - This would be the default action if recoveryAction is not set.
-VM instances will be restored to the power state it was in before maintenance. * `STOP_INSTANCE` - This action allow customers to have their VM instances be stopped after maintenance.</div>
+                                            <div>The lifecycle state for an instance when it is recovered after infrastructure maintenance. * `RESTORE_INSTANCE` - The instance is restored to the lifecycle state it was in before the maintenance event.
+If the instance was running, it is automatically rebooted.
+This is the default action when a value is not set. * `STOP_INSTANCE` - The instance is recovered in the stopped state.</div>
                                         <br/>
                                             <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">RESTORE_INSTANCE</div>